jiyong-park/jiyong-park.github.io/_pages/about.md

 ## Research and Teaching Interest
 * I am interested in the role of information systems and technology as an enabler of sustainability, beyond a driver of productivity growth and business value creation.
 My research interests especially lie at **the intersection between economic and societal aspects of advanced technology**.
-My research topics include as follows:
+My research has been primarily oriented toward three areas:
 	1. Societal Impacts of Information Technology and Machine Learning
 	2. Automation, Productivity, and Future of Work
 	3. Information Technology for Environmental Sustainability